-As shown in Figure 2 below, Foreign Operations funding levels, expressed in real terms taking into account the effects of inflation, have fluctuated widely over the past 26 years.
-After peaking at over \$33 billion in FY1985 (constant FY2004 dollars), Foreign Operations appropriations began a period of decline to \$13.9 billion in FY1997, with only a brief period of higher amounts in the early 1990s due to special supplementals for Panama and Nicaragua (1990), countries affected by the Gulf War (1991), and the former Soviet states (1993).
+As shown in Figure 2 below, Foreign Operations funding levels, expressed in real terms taking into account the effects of inflation, have fluctuated widely over the past 26 years.2 After peaking at over \$33 billion in FY1985 (constant FY2004 dollars), Foreign Operations appropriations began a period of decline to \$13.9 billion in FY1997, with only a brief period of higher amounts in the early 1990s due to

-&lt;sup>2 Some of these swings, however, are not the result of policy decisions, but due to technical budget accounting changes involving how Congress "scores" various programs.
+2 Some of these swings, however, are not the result of policy decisions, but due to technical budget accounting changes involving how Congress "scores" various programs.
 For example, the large increase in FY1981 did not represent higher funding levels, but rather the fact that export credit programs began to be counted as appropriations rather than as "off-budget" items.
 Part of the substantial rise in spending in FY1985 came as a result of the requirement to appropriate the full amount of military aid loans rather than only the partial appropriation required in the past.
-Beginning in FY1992, Congress changed how all Federal credit programs are "scored" in appropriations.
+Beginning in FY1992, Congress changed how all Federal credit programs are "scored" in appropriation bills which further altered the scoring of foreign aid loans funded in Foreign Operations.
 All of these factors make it very difficult to present a precise and consistent data trend line in Foreign Operations funding levels.
 Nevertheless, the data shown in Figure 2 can be regarded as illustrative of general trends in Congressional decisions regarding Foreign Operations appropriations over the past 25 years.